nitishqr/nitishqr/README.md

 -  👋  I'm Nitish Kumar, i am currently in 4th year of B.tech Computer science and engineering ,with a passion for software development.
 I'm currently looking for opportunities to apply my skills and knowledge in a real-world setting.

-I'm proficient in the following programming languages and frameworks:
+I'm proficient in the following programming languages:

 Python